FRESHERS FORTNIGHT: MONDAY 18TH SEPTEMBER – SUNDAY 1ST OCTOBER

 If this is your first term as a postgraduate student at Jesus, welcome to the College!
 The MCR (‘Middle Combination Room’) is the postgraduate community within the College, and the Committee is here to help make your time at Cambridge enjoyable, intellectually stimulating, and fun.

 Starting a new degree (and, for most, moving to a new city) is an exciting time, but it can also be stressful.
 Working with the Tutorial Department and Admissions Office within College, our Social Officers have put together a programme of events for “Freshers’ Fortnight” to help you settle in to Jesus.
-All the MCR-organised events are in our Calendar, so you’ll be able to see what’s going on – almost all of them are free, and we look forward to welcoming you.

 Arriving at Cambridge